aosabook/500lines/data-store/chapter.md

     - ``ValueRef`` is a Python object that refers to a binary blob stored in the database.
         The indirection lets us avoid loading
-        the entire data store into memory at once.
+        the entire data store into memory all at once.

 * ``binary_tree.py`` defines
     a concrete binary tree algorithm